eartifacts/eartifacts.github.io/content/philosophy/introduction_to_eartifacts/index.md

 in question.

-Rather than being a kind of gallery, eartifacts calls itself a &ldquo;museum&rdquo; because the focus is as much on the content (and the history) of the subjects as it is on simply cataloguing the subjects. eartifacts has somewhat of an anthropological bent, but is largely focused on the &ldquo;raw content&rdquo;, so to speak, of the music itself. eartifacts also does not provide any of the audio that is the subject of its articles.
+Rather than being a kind of gallery, eartifacts calls itself a &ldquo;museum&rdquo; because the focus is as much on a detailed examination of the content (and the history) of the subjects as it is on simply cataloguing the subjects. eartifacts has somewhat of an anthropological bent, but is largely focused on the &ldquo;raw content&rdquo;, so to speak, of the music itself. eartifacts also does not provide any of the audio that is the subject of its articles.

 However, like a music blog, eartifacts as a whole can only ever hope to reflect a tiny sliver of the wide range of musical styles and tastes that exist in the